-At a typical organization, many PEDL configuration files will contain similar settings.
-For example, all of the training workloads run at a given organization might use the same checkpoint storage or security configuration.
+At a typical organization, many Determined configuration files will contain similar settings.
+For example, all of the training workloads run at a given organization might use the same checkpoint storage configuration.
 One way to reduce this redundancy is to use configuration templates.
 With this feature, users can move settings that are shared by many experiments into a single YAML file that can then be referenced by configurations that require those settings.

 A single configuration file can use at most one configuration template.
 A configuration template cannot itself use another configuration template.